nervosnetwork/rfcs/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md

 }
 ```

-The arguments used here are:
+Here are the arguments:

-* `index`: an index value denoting the index of entries to read.
+* `index`: an index value that indicates the index of entries to read
-* `source`: a flag denoting the source of cells or witnesses to locate, possible values include:
+* `source`: a flag that indicates the source of cells or witnesses to locate.
+Possible values include:
     + 1: input cells.
     + `0x0100000000000001`: input cells with the same running script as current script
     + 2: output cells.
     + `0x0100000000000002`: output cells with the same running script as current script
     + 3: dep cells.
-* `place`: A value of 0 or 1:
+* `place`: a value of 0 or 1
     + 0: read from cell data
     + 1: read from witness
+* `bounds`:
-* `bounds`: high 32 bits means `offset`, low 32 bits means `length`. if `length` equals to zero, it read to end instead of reading 0 bytes.
+    * The high 32 bits means `offset`.
+    * The low 32 bits means `length`.
+If `length` is zero, it reads to the end instead of reading zero bytes.
-* `argc`: argc contains the number of arguments passed to the program
+* `argc`: the number of arguments passed to the program
-* `argv`: argv is a one-dimensional array of strings
+* `argv`: a one-dimensional array of strings.

 # Reference

 * [1]: [Vm Cycle Limits][1]
-* [2]: [CKB VM version selection][2]
+* [2]: [CKB VM Version Selection][2]

 [1]: ../0014-vm-cycle-limits/0014-vm-cycle-limits.md
-[2]: ../0232-ckb-vm-version-selection/0232-ckb-vm-version-selection.md
+[2]: ../0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md